 You are here

-2020 application deadline to apply to the advertisements will be February 15, 2020.
-The deadline to submit the full application/agreement to the committee will be March 9, 2020.
+2021 student application deadline to apply to the partner advertisements will be March 1, 2021.
+The deadline for the partners and students to submit the full application/agreement to the committee will be March 15, 2021.

 A key element of the BRITE initiative is an internship program for master's and doctoral students.